Wheat goal to easily achieve in Punjab: Aleem Khan | ExBulletin

 Wheat goal to easily achieve in Punjab: Aleem Khan

-LAHORE, (UrduPoint / Pakistan Point News – May 16, 2021): Punjab Chief Minister Abdul Aleem Khan has researched government-level wheat procurement data across Punjab.
+LAHORE – The Chief Minister of the Punjab, Abdul Aleem Khan, has researched data on government-level wheat purchases across the Punjab.

-In an exclusive conference on Sunday, AbdulAleem Khan said the purchase of wheat was continuing and would be further accelerated after the banks reopened on Monday.

-He said recent climate change could affect the harvested wheat crop but overall the harvest has been bumper in Punjab this year and both public and private sectors have benefited and there would be no no shortage in the province.
+He said recent climate change could affect the harvest of harvested wheat, but overall the harvest has been bumper in Punjab this year and both public and private sectors have benefited and there would be no shortage in Province.

-It should be mentioned here that the process of buying wheat started in some centers of the province after the Eid holidays and so far 96% of the target had already been met, while more than 108% of the “burdock” had been distributed to farmers.
+It should be mentioned here that the wheat buying process started in specific centers in the province after the Eid holidays and so far 96% of the target had already been met while more than 108% of the “ bardana ” had been distributed among farmers.

 What Are The Main Benefits Of Comparing Car Insurance Quotes Online